Proteusiq/estate/README.md

  #### More Services
  > Using efk.yml to add more services [not part of the default]
  ### Grafana
  Head to `localhost:3000`.
-Login with user `admin` and and password `grafanapwd`.
+Login with user `admin` and password `grafanapwd`.
 Change credentials in `containers/grafana/config.monitoring`.
-Add postgres as data source with the postgres username and password as we did in pgAdmin.
+Add Postgres as a data source with the Postgres username and password as we did in pgAdmin.

 ![grafana_image](images/grafana_postgres.png)
 > Charts coming soon